Non-Abelian monopoles in the multiterminal Josephson effect: -matrix formalism

-\textbf{Second Chern number}.
-We proceed to study the topological phases of five- and six-terminal junctions characterized by second Chern number of the Andreev bound states $\{|\Phi_n^{\kappa} (\boldsymbol{\theta}) \rangle \}$, that are the eigenstates of the Hamiltonian \eqref{abs-ham}.
+We proceed to study the topological phases of five -and six-terminal junctions characterized by the second Chern number of the Andreev bound states $\{|\Phi_n^{\kappa} (\boldsymbol{\theta}) \rangle \}$, that are the eigenstates of the Hamiltonian \eqref{abs-ham}.
 For $N \ge 5$, we define the states on a four-dimensional torus $\theta_{1 \le \a \le 4} \in [0,2\pi]$ and consider the remaining SC phases $\theta_{\a \ge 5}$ as fixed parameters if $N >5$.
-For the $n^{th}$ band, we can define the U(2) Berry connection \cite{WilczekZee},
+For the $n$th band, we can define the U(2) Berry connection \cite{WilczekZee},